andrioid/monorepo-tsx-example/README.md

 This repo serves as documentation for a proof-of-concept monorepo strategy when coding in TypeScript on the Firebase platform.

+## Purpose
+I struggled to find working code, that employed both create-react-app and Firebase functions.
+So, now there is.

 ## Features

 ### Yarn workspaces